ChrisWhealy/wasm_sha256/docs/00-getting-started.md

 All WebAssembly programs are designed to run within their own isolated sandbox.

-This is a deliberate design feature that not only prevents a WebAssembly program from damaging areas of memory that belong to other programs, but it also prevents the program from making inappropriate operating system calls such as accessing the filesystem or the network.
+This is a deliberate design feature that not only prevents a WebAssembly program from damaging areas of memory that belong to other programs, but it also prevents the program from making unexpected operating system calls such as accessing the filesystem or the network.

 That said, there are many situations in which it is perfectly appropriate for a WebAssembly program to interact with the operating system.
 In our particular case, calculating the SHA256 hash of a file grants us the legitimate need to read that file from disk &mdash; but only that file: we have no need to read a random file located in some arbitrary directory.

-So whenever our WebAssembly program wished to open or read a file, it must request the host environment to perform this functionality on its behalf.
+So whenever a WebAssembly program wishes to open or read a file, it must make a request to the host environment to perform this task on its behalf.

 All WebAssembly host environments therefore implement an interface layer known as the WebAssembly System Interface (or WASI).
 WASI then acts as a proxy layer that grants the WebAssembly module access to the underlying `libc` functionality.